bonzo81/netbox-toolkit-plugin/docs/api/workflows.md

     return results
 ```

-For more comprehensive workflow examples including GUI workflows and detailed implementation guides, see the [complete workflow documentation](../user/workflow-examples.md).
+For more comprehensive API examples and automation guides, see the [API Automation Examples](../api/automation-examples.md).